 And if those views aren’t good enough for you, then take to the sky.
 Pleasure flights are available from Caernarfon airport.

 We won’t pretend that North Wales has the best weather, but when those hot and sunny hot blue-sky days happen, there is nowhere else to be.
-There are plenty of easy to get to beaches, but with some local knowledge from Julie and a map you can find your self at some of the most beautiful sandy beaches in the country.
+There are plenty of easy to get to beaches, but with some local knowledge from us and a good map you can find your self at some of the most beautiful sandy beaches in the country.

 Being on a peninsula means we have plenty of breathtaking South and West facing beaches so you can go home with a tan.